-For online classes, the withdrawal date will be the 7th day of the course.
-For an on-ground course, the withdrawal date will be the date of the first class session.
+The withdrawal date will be the 7th day of the course.
 It is the student's responsibility to confirm attendance, participation, and classwork requirements.

 If a student fails to earn a passing grade for all courses within a term, this student will be reviewed to determine if he/she is an unofficial withdrawal.
 An unofficial withdrawal is defined by the Department of Education as a student who ceases to attend classes but does not officially withdraw.
 If after review, it is determined that the student is an unofficial withdrawal, the Office of Financial Aid may be required to recalculate your financial aid.
 This may result in a balance due on your student account.